danryu/bldrapp/example_04_qnujitsi/README.md

 ./build/qnujitsi
 ```

-Enter Jitsi server, room name, and resolution in UI toolbar, then click Connect.
+Select camera and microphone from dropdowns, enter Jitsi server, room name, and resolution in UI toolbar, then click Connect.

 ## Dependencies